 - Discussion with the sales team, live chat team, and implementation.

 My two best tips for effectively promoting content to increase conversions is to A/B Split Test and to understand your target audience.
-When it comes to A/B testing, it’s very hard to know exactly what will work better with your audience so you have to test the best concepts you have in mind.
+When it comes to A/B testing, it’s very hard to know exactly what will work better with your audience, so you have to test the best concepts you have in mind.

 “Spend time to understand who the most likely person to engage with your content is and find the best place to target them.”
 Click to tweet

 First, you need to think about your audience and cater your content to your target audience.
 Ask yourself – how and why is this content relevant for them?
-First of all, don´t forget about the value of truly interesting and shareable content so your audience and influencers become your promoters.
+First of all, don´t forget about the value of truly interesting and shareable content, so your audience and influencers become your promoters.

-Roundups (like this one) is a good example, as it combines valuable advice from credible sources and influencer marketing (and let´s be honest, we all like to promote ourselves – so I will be clicking like, sharing, and tweeting this roundup).
+Roundups (like this one) is a good example, as it combines valuable advice from credible sources and influencer marketing (and let´s be honest, we all like to promote ourselves – so I will be clicking like sharing, and tweeting this roundup).
 You also must remember about organic search – make sure to optimize your content for SEO.

-You also need to think how to most effectively reach your target audience to promote your content and increase conversions.
+You also need to think about how to most effectively reach your target audience to promote your content and increase conversions.
 Choose the right channel to reach your target audience (the right content for each channel, the right timing, the right hashtags etc.).